mlflow/mlflow/example/hyperparam/README.rst

     mlflow run  -e hyperopt --experiment-id <hyperparam_experiment_id> -P \
         training_experiment_id=<individual_runs_experiment_id> example/hyperparam

-This will run the hyperparameter tuning with either grid search or GpyOpt or Hyperopt and log the results under ``hyperparam_experiment_id``.
+This will run the hyperparameter tuning with either random search or GpyOpt or Hyperopt and log the results under ``hyperparam_experiment_id``.

 You can compare these results by using ``mlflow ui``!